mamedev/mame/docs/source/techspecs/device_disasm_interface.rst

 ----------------

 There currently is no way for the debugger GUI to add per-core configuration.
-It is particularly needed for the s2650 and Saturn cores.
+In particular, it is needed for the s2650 and Saturn cores.
 It should go through the cpu core class itself, since it's pulled from the config struct.